swiftlang/swift/docs/ABIStabilityManifesto.md

 ABI stability requires nailing down and fully specifying this algorithm so that future Swift versions can lower Swift types to the same physical call signature as prior Swift versions.
 More in-depth descriptions and rationale of function signature lowering can be found in the [function signature lowering docs](https://github.com/apple/swift/blob/master/docs/CallingConvention.rst#function-signature-lowering).

 Lowering the result value is usually done first, with a certain number of registers designated to hold the result value if it fits, otherwise the result value is passed on the stack.
-A good heuristic is needed for the limit and is architecture specific (e.g. 4 registers on modern 64-bit architectures) [[SR-xxxx]()].
+A good heuristic is needed for the limit and is architecture specific (e.g. 4 registers on modern 64-bit architectures) [[SR-3946](https://bugs.swift.org/browse/SR-3946)].

 Next comes lowering parameters, which proceeds greedily by trying to fit values into registers from left-to-right, though some parameters may be re-ordered.
 For example, closures are best placed at the end to take advantage of ABI compatibility between thick closures and thin ones without a context.

 Some values must be passed and returned indirectly as they are *address only*.
 Address only values include [non-bitwise-copyable](#type-properties) values, values with [opaque layout](#opaque-layout), and non-class-constrained [existential values](#existential-containers).
 Even if the runtime type would normally be passed in a register, or even if the type is statically known at the call-site, if the callee receives or returns values with opaque layout, they must be passed or returned indirectly.

-We should investigate whether it makes sense to split values with partially opaque layout by passing the non-opaque parts in registers [[SR-xxxx]()].
+We should investigate whether it makes sense to split values with partially opaque layout by passing the non-opaque parts in registers [[SR-3947](https://bugs.swift.org/browse/SR-3947)].

 Parameter ownership is not reflected in the physical calling convention, though it will be noted in the mangling of the function name.
 Default argument expressions will not be ABI, as they will be emitted into the caller.
 This means that a library can add, modify, or remove default argument expressions without breaking binary compatibility (though modifying/removing may break source compatibility).